 Bookcase Analogy by Alzheimer’s Society

 The National Family Caregiver Support Program (NFCSP) was established in 2000 as an amendment to the Older Americans Act of 1965.
 Its main purpose is to assist families and other informal caregivers in caring for loved ones at home for as long as possible.
 Research shows that caregivers experience high levels of emotional, physical, and financial stress which often leads to diminished health of the caregiver.
-A range of services and support are available to caregivers and must include the following Five Core Areas:
+A range of services and support are available to caregivers.

 The Alzheimer’s Family Caregiver and Support Program (AFCSP) was created by the Wisconsin state legislature in 1985 as a way to provide assistance to families who are caring for a loved one with irreversible dementia at home.
 The program is available to persons with a diagnosis of Alzheimer’s disease or other dementia and their caregiver.
 Their household income must also be less than $48,000/year with allowances for disease-related expenses.